Battle of Suggs: Battle

-After the gunfight, Camp Bettens sent out two detachments to pacify Suggs.
+One alleged rustler, a man by the name of Bennett, was wounded in the arm.
+After the gunfight, Camp Bettens sent out two companies to pacify Suggs.
 In contrast to the previous event, the homesteaders allowed these troops into the town.
 The Army conducted an investigation but could not identify the people responsible for Johnson's death.
 To prevent further violence, the camp could only prohibit the presence of off-duty soldiers in the town.

 Other murders

+DuFran became missing for three days after the skirmish.
 Another soldier by the name of Brown was murdered in a separate incident in Johnson County.
 Brown was at a shooting range when a cowboy rode by and came upon him.
 After a brief conversation, the cowboy drew a pistol and shot Brown, killing him.
-DuFran also went missing during the fracas.
-Wyoming native G. T. Seabury wrote to a friend about another incident in the town where locals fired on a hotel where several soldiers were staying.
-He stated:
+By June 24, the Newcastle News-Journal reported that two Buffalo Soldiers had been killed in Suggs.
+By the end of the war, a total of three soldiers had lost their lives and were buried near the Powder River.